-- 2: Shutdown.
-The logical processor is inactive because it incurred a triple fault or some other serious error. - 3: Wait-for-SIPI.
+- 1: HLT.
+The logical processor is inactive because it executed the HLT instruction. - 2: Shutdown.
+The logical processor is inactive because it incurred a triple fault1 or some other serious error. - 3: Wait-for-SIPI.
 The logical processor is inactive because it is waiting for a startup-IPI (SIPI).

 Future processors may include support for other activity states.
-Software should read the VMX capability MSR IA32\VMX\MISC (see Appendix A.6) to determine what activity states are supported.
+Software should read the VMX capability MSR IA32_VMX_MISC (see Appendix A.6) to determine what activity states are supported.